computationalprivacy/mosaic_memory/slimpajama/README.md

 First, you'd need to download SlimPajama.
 While it can be done as a part of the processing script, we find pre-downloading the data to be more stable.

-git clone the repo into the directory of your choosing (it will download ~900GB of data)
+git clone the repo into the directory of your choosing (it will download ~900GB of data).

 ```bash
 cd /path/to/slimpajama && git clone https://huggingface.co/datasets/cerebras/SlimPajama-627B